Nonparametric data segmentation in multivariate time series via joint characteristic functions: Introduction

 There are several strategies for the nonparametric change point detection problem, such as those based on the empirical cumulative distribution and density functions \citep{carlstein1988, zou2014nonparametric, haynes2017computationally, padilla2021optimal, jula2022multiscale, padilla2022optimal2, misael2023change}, kernel transforms of the data \citep{harchaoui2009, celisse2018new, arlot2019kernel, li2019scan} or $U$-statistics measuring the `energy'-based distance between different distributions \citep{matteson2014, chakraborty2021high, boniece2022change}.
 There also exist graph-based methods applicable to non-Euclidean data \citep{chen2015graph, chu2019}.
 All these methods can only detect changes in the marginal distribution of the data and apart from \cite{misael2023change}, assume serial independence.
 We also mention \cite{cho2012a}, \cite{preuss2015detection} and \cite{korkas2017multiple} where the problem of detecting changes in the second-order structure is addressed, but their methods do not have power against changes in non-linear dependence.

-We propose {NP-MOJO}, a \textbf{n}on\textbf{p}arametric \textbf{mo}ving sum procedure for detecting changes in the \textbf{jo}int characteristic function, which detects multiple changes in serial, possibly non-linear dependence as well as marginal distributions of a multivariate time series $\{ X_t \}_{t=1}^n$.
+We propose {NP-MOJO}, a NonParametric MOving sum procedure for detecting changes in the JOint characteristic function, which detects multiple changes in serial, possibly non-linear dependence as well as marginal distributions of a multivariate time series $\{ X_t \}_{t=1}^n$.
 We adopt a moving sum procedure to scan the data for multiple change points.
 The moving sum methodology has successfully been applied to a variety of change point testing \citep{chu1995mosum, huvskova2001permutation} and data segmentation problems \citep{eichinger2018}.
 Here, we combine it with a detector statistic carefully designed to detect changes in complex dependence structure beyond those detectable from considering the marginal distribution only.
 Specifically, we utilise an energy-based distributional discrepancy that measures any change in the joint characteristic function of the time series at some lag $\ell \ge 0$, which allows for detecting changes in the joint distribution of $(X_t, X_{t + \ell})$ beyond the changes in their linear dependence.
 To the best of our knowledge, NP-MOJO is the first nonparametric methodology which is able to detect changes in non-linear serial dependence in multivariate time series.

 We establish that NP-MOJO achieves consistency in estimating the number and locations of the change points for a given lag, \tcb{providing convergence rates for the change point location estimators,} and propose a methodology that extends this desirable property of single-lag NP-MOJO to multiple lags.
 Combined with a dependent multiplier bootstrapping procedure, NP-MOJO and its multi-lag extension perform well across a wide range of change point scenarios in simulations and real data applications. \tcb{Accompanying R software implementing NP-MOJO is available as the R package} \verb!CptNonPar! \tcb{\citep{CptNonPar2023} on CRAN.}